We take great pride in the gluten free bread we've developed over the years. First and foremost we love the flavor. It just tastes so good.

 this bread but we can't stop it from drying out.
 The best we can do is get you the bread as soon as possible after it's ready.

 So what's the best way to store the bread?
 The best texture will be within four days of the bake date, storing it in a cool, dry place.
 It doesn't have to go into the refrigerator if you eat it quickly enough.
 Keep it away from warm areas of your kitchen and definitely not in the sun.
 However, we can't all eat bread that fast, so you can either store it long-term in the freezer or keep it in the refrigerator.
-Keeping it in the refrigerator will not stop it from drying out, but will postpone the growth of mold.
+Keeping it in the refrigerator will appear to dry the bread out, but will also postpone the growth of mold.
 The freezer isn't perfect either but the bread holds up extremely well when frozen and is absolutely the best way to store the bread for an extendend period of time.
 Some customers buy several loaves at once, storing most in the freezer for later use.

 We're going back to a time when your bread was fresh, before the chemicals were added.
 Just the quality ingredients and the care it takes to make gluten free bread this good.
 Bread you can hardly tell is gluten free.